Princess Olga of Greece and Denmark: Marriage and settlement in Yugoslavia

 Once Olga and Paul's engagement was announced on 26 July 1923, the young princess' trousseau was purchased and prepared in Paris.
 However, it was in Belgrade, in the prince's homeland, that the wedding was organized the following October.

-Now Princess of Yugoslavia, Olga set about learning Serbo-Croatian, which she quickly came to master though with a heavy Greek accent.
-Now dividing her life between the White Palace in Belgrade, a magnificent chalet in the Bohinj valley and a villa on Rumunska Ulica (now Užička Ulica), Olga benefited from the immense fortune that her husband partly inherited from his maternal family.
-But, accustomed to a lifestyle less provincial than that which was hers in her new homeland, the princess found her daily life all the more monotonous and boring.
-Her relationship with King Alexander I of Yugoslavia and his wife were hardly warm.
+Now Princess of Yugoslavia, Olga began learning Serbo-Croatian, which she quickly mastered though with a heavy Greek accent.
+Dividing her life between the White Palace in Belgrade, a magnificent chalet in the Bohinj valley and a villa on Rumunska Ulica (now Užička Ulica), Olga benefited from the fortune that her husband partly inherited from his maternal family.
+However, accustomed to a less provincial lifestyle, the princess found her daily life more monotonous and boring.
+Her relationship with King Alexander I of Yugoslavia and his wife were not warm.

 Olga, however, received regular visits from her sisters and other family members.
 She gave birth to three children between 1924 and 1936, Prince Alexander (1924–2016), Prince Nikola (1928–1954), and Princess Elizabeth (born 1936), and spent a lot of time caring for them while her husband devoted himself to his art collections.